-Bridgelea Primary School is a school for 104 pupils in Key Stages 1 and 2 offering specialist places for children with an Educational Health and Care Plan (EHCP) identifying Social Emotional and Mental Health Difficulties (SEMH).
-Bridgelea also offers places for Manchester’s children who are at risk of being excluded (APX) or who have been permanently excluded (PEX) by providing the day six-education offer.
+Bridgelea Primary School is a school for pupils in Key Stages 1 and 2 offering specialist places for children with an Educational Health and Care Plan (EHCP) identifying Social Emotional and Mental Health Difficulties (SEMH).
+Bridgelea also offers places for Manchester’s children who are at risk of being excluded (APX) or who have been permanently excluded (PEX) by providing the day education offer.
 We currently have thirteen classes, across two sites.
-Classes can vary in size depending on the complexity of the need and can range between six and ten pupils.
+Classes can vary in size depending on the complexity of the need and can range in size between six and ten pupils.
 All classes are taught by a qualified teacher and are supported by at least two teaching assistants.
-The level of additional educational need is high and increasing.
+The level of additional educational needs is high and increasing.

 Baseline testing on admission confirms that the vast majority of pupils are working below age-related expectations in reading.
 Many children remain at Bridgelea awaiting specialist school places to become available.
 Bridgelea is working alongside the LA to develop a wider continuum of SEMH provision across the city.
 In the last three years, around 90% of children have completed the statutory assessment whilst at Bridgelea, identifying SEMH difficulties as their primary need.
 In the 2022/2023 academic year, the number of consultations for SEMH EHCP places has increased at the school and PEXs are higher in Manchester than in previous years.

 At Bridgelea we have never permanently excluded a child.
 Fixed-term exclusion is used as a last resort and is used rarely and only in the interest of the child to support school staff to put changes in place to the child’s provision.
 We are extremely proud of our child-centered and solution-focused staff and their skills in adapting the provision for the children at Bridgelea.
-We have had one child who has had two fixed-term exclusions in the last three years and we are proud of the staff’s commitment to the inclusion of children at Bridgelea.
-This child's attendance currently stands at 93%.

 At Bridgelea, we want to help our children, families, and communities to understand themselves and each other more.
 Bridgelea is an accredited Nurturing School and the development of social and emotional skills is at the heart of our curriculum.
 We understand that children learn and develop at different ages and stages and this is reflected in our curriculum and approaches.
 Staff are trained to understand the six Nurture Principles, and are skilled in attuning to children to support and challenge unhelpful and negative beliefs about themselves and build resilience.
 Pupils attend Bridgelea for a variety of reasons.
 Some children attend due to one-off incidents, such as violence towards a teacher, or temporary circumstances such as arriving in the local area mid-year arriving as a complex admission to PIYFAP (Primary in Year Fair Access Protocol).
 In other cases, children attend who need an alternative curriculum or learning environment.
 At Bridgelea, we have a high number of vulnerable pupils, who have experienced abuse or neglect at home, and/or have mental health difficulties, CAMHS involvement with our children and families is high.

-Poor understanding of their underlying learning needs has led to them being excluded from mainstream schools.
+Poor understanding of their underlying learning needs has led to our pupils being excluded from mainstream schools.
 Pupils often arrive at Bridgelea disengaged and with extremely low rates of attendance.
 In addition, there are often complicating factors relating to family background or experience with social services and the child protection system.
 This complex mix of risk factors can mean that this group of pupils will also include those at risk of becoming or already involved with crime and an increased risk of entering or becoming involved with the criminal justice system.

-Additional support is offered by the COMLP’s (City of Manchester Learning Partnership) Outreach Service to mainstream primary schools to help them to support and understand the SEMH needs of their pupils and to reduce the likelihood of exclusion.
+Additional support is offered by the COMLP’s (City of Manchester Learning Partnership) Outreach Service to mainstream primary schools to help them support and understand the SEMH needs of their pupils and to reduce the likelihood of exclusion.
 At Bridgelea, there are only small numbers of pupils in each year group.
 The majority of Bridgelea children are in years 5 and 6 (50%- 11% lower than in the previous year) with the next biggest group being in years 3 and 4 (37% -6% lower than in the previous year).
 We have a smaller number of KS1 pupils at 13% (5% higher than the previous year).

 Most pupils have SEMH as their primary recorded need.
 Around 6% of children have a diagnosis of ADHD, 8% have Dyslexia, 14% of pupils have other diagnosed communication difficulties such as Autistic Spectrum Condition (ASC), 2% of children have moderate learning difficulties and 2% have hearing impairment as their primary need.